7 day Chiang Mai itinerary: Best things to see and do in Chiang Mai, Thailand

 After your walk, stop at the Twin Pagodas for a closer look.
 The pagodas were built to honour the 60th birthdays of the previous (and late) King and Queen of Thailand.
 Standing on the terraces of the Pagodas, you will have beautiful views across the national park.

-The Twin King and Queen Pagoda stand high above the thick tree line in Doi Inthanon National Park
+Two large Pagodas with pointed turrets stand high above the thick tree line in Doi Inthanon National Park, Thailand

 Another must-see sight within the Doi Inthanon national park is the Wachirathan Waterfall.
 This impressive waterfall is just a few steps from the car park and although swimming is not permitted in this waterfall, the spray should cool you off!
 There’s also a couple of restaurants here if you need to recharge!
 Other great waterfalls to see within the national park are the Mae Klang Waterfall and Mae Pan waterfall.
 There’s a short hike to each of these, but it is worth it if you have time.